telus-health-ch/mcp-graphql/README.md

 ## Customize for your own server

 This is a very generic implementation where it allows for complete introspection and for your users to do whatever (including mutations).
 If you need a more specific implementation I'd suggest to just create your own MCP and lock down tool calling for clients to only input specific query fields and/or variables.
 You can use this as a reference.

+## Telus specific notes

+`npm install` to install packages

+`bun run build` to create `dist/index.js`
+`bun run build:schema` to create `dist/dumpSchemaToFile.js`

+for the 2 scripts, just update your client-id to match the app you added internal api key

+`dump-schema.sh`
+`run-mcp-graphql.sh`